cpoussot/mLF/README.md

 ## Feedbacks

-Please send any comment to charles.poussot-vassal@onera.fr if you report a bug or user experience issue.
+Please send any comment to [C. Poussot-Vassal](charles.poussot-vassal@onera.fr) if you report a bug or user experience issues.

 # A simple MATLAB code